 Drinkaware is an independent, UK-wide charity which carries out a range of work to equip people with the knowledge they need to make sensible choices about how much they drink.
 You can discover more at www.drinkaware.co.uk

-Enotria is an active member of the Wines and Spirits Trade Association (WSTA), and Alison Levett our CEO is on its board.
+Enotria is an active member of the Wines and Spirits Trade Association (WSTA).
 A significant part of the WSTA's role is in the promotion and implementation of responsible drinking policies for suppliers, customers and consumers alike.

-- On product labeling on shelf - ensuring consumers are aware of alcohol units contained in their drinks.
+- On product labelling on shelf - ensuring consumers are aware of alcohol units contained in their drinks

 - Supplying information to on trade customers about alcohol units and recommended safe levels of consumption

 We recognise we have a duty of care to our employees and are committed to working to ensure they have information about alcohol and the dangers of alcohol misuse.